Ratio is the name of the game when it comes to brewing a perfect cup of coffee, and the best way to ensure correct proportions is with a coffee scale.

 That can make shopping online a difficult prospect.
-There are a ton of coffee scales and no reliable way to figure out which is a good deal and which are rip-offs.
+There are a ton of coffee scales on the market, and there isn’t a reliable way to figure out which is a good deal and which are rip-offs.

 We want you to be able to shop with confidence.
-Our reviews of the best coffee scales of 2019 are designed to show the good and the bad on each model so that you can make that perfect cup of coffee at a price which won’t leave you dumbstruck.
+Our reviews of the best coffee scales of 2020 are designed to show the good and the bad on each model so that you can make that perfect cup of coffee at a price that won’t leave you hurting.

 This model also has a nice, clean look.
 While it’s small enough that you could put it in a pantry or under a counter when it’s not in use, you could easily leave it out on the counter all day without damaging your kitchen’s look.
 One potential problem which people may have with this model is that the automatic shut-off turns off rather quickly to preserve the batteries, but, know that this feature is disabled when the timer is activated.
 Overall, if you want to make sure that you’re making your coffee to exacting standards, you’ll love this coffee scale.

-The Brewista Smart Scale II has the potential to be a better coffee scale than the top model on our list.
-It comes with a waterproof silicone pad on its scale, which makes this model easier to clean and have better longevity than many scales on our list.
-It also comes with a rechargeable battery, so your cost of operation will be much lower compared to a model which uses disposable batteries.
-Plus, it measures in increments of .1 gram through all of its 2000g range, making it one of the most accurate scales you’ll find outside a laboratory.
+The Brewista Smart Scale II came close to taking the top spot on our list.
+It comes with a waterproof silicone pad on its scale, which makes this model easier to clean and longer-lasting than many scales on our list.
+It also comes with a rechargeable battery, so your cost of operation (not to mention environmental impact) will be much lower compared to a model which uses disposable batteries.
+Best of all, this model measures in increments of .1 gram through all of its 2,000-gram range, making it one of the most accurate scales you’ll find outside a laboratory.

 The ERAVSOW Digital Hand Drip Coffee Scale is the model you’ll want to get if you want a great-looking scale at an affordable price.
 This model comes with a stainless-steel plate, making it one of the more attractive coffee scales that has ever been made.
 It also has the widest range of units out of any of the models on our list, as it can measure in grams, ounces, or in grams per milliliter, so you can use the system which best suits your needs.
 Also included is a timer, which makes it easy to keep track of your progress, even if you have to step away for a time.